PER CASO D’USO

 More and more cybersecurity threats are targeting healthcare providers and hospitals globally.
 In France, recent media reports have shown a dramatic increase in ransomware attacks targeting hospitals, with thousands of employees forced to revert to physical record keeping as infected computers were rendered temporarily unusable.
 Healthcare professionals are reacting and looking to redesign infrastructure with security as a top priority to mitigate these risks.

 AP-HP selected a healthcare software provider and its software package.

 With 22 modules (medical record, prescription, emergency treatment, for example), the software provides a comprehensive patient handling solution which follows the patient’s journey, and shares the patient record with all the medical staff involved in their treatment.
 To operate the record successfully, a secure, sustainable, and agile infrastructure and IT system were needed.
 AP-HP turned to Citrix, which had formed part of its IT environment for many years.

 The first task was to deliver the same software as a virtual machine on the trust’s 1,400 Citrix servers dedicated to this application.
-Citrix Virtual Apps and Desktops is then used to enable secure access to workstations across the network.
+Citrix DaaS is then used to enable secure access to workstations across the network.

 “The Citrix client is deployed uniformly across our workstations using SCCM.
 The security policy is therefore respected and complies with recommendations,” emphasizes Bensoussan.
 The rest of the security is handled by the Citrix Virtual Apps servers: load balancing between servers, intelligent management of network traffic, management of servers under maintenance.
 All of this contributes to a better user experience.”